Understanding and improving our impact on nature and biodiversity.

 Over the next 12 months, we will further develop our approach to managing these issues and will adopt targets and metrics appropriate to our sector and our impact.
 While that work is underway, we will continue to ensure we build awareness of our personal and professional impact on our natural world, and encourage our people to empower change, by engaging in activities that make a lasting, positive impact on the environment.

-KPMG in Malaysia plays an active part in helping to save our marine ecosystem, through the Eco Dive program.
+In Malaysia, our firm plays an active part in helping to save our marine ecosystem, through the Eco Dive program.
 Our efforts help to monitor coral reef health, nurture younger people to become eco ambassadors, and raise public awareness about the plight of coral reef conservation.

 KPMG Australia responded to the devastating 2019-2020 bushfires that ravaged the country.
 It established a pro bono fund to provide critical support to federal and state government, as well as raising more than US$200,000 for the Australian Red Cross.
 Our people also worked with local businesses, sporting organizations and other groups to boost communities affected by the fires.